Aerial view of Kota Beach in Bantayan Island of Cebu

 Balut in the Philippines

-Suggested 2-Week Itinerary in the Philippines
+Sample 2-Week Itinerary to the Best Beaches & Islands in the Philippines

 Traveler in Coron, Palawan